When it comes to preparing for the TOEFL, there are essentially two things you need to do to ace the exam:

-We can help a lot with #2–we have tons of free resources available on this blog (like our free, 150+ page iBT ebook, or our TOEFL practice test, or our hundreds of blog posts about the TOEFL), and we also provide comprehensive TOEFL prep materials.
+We can help a lot with #2–we have tons of free resources available on this blog (like our free, 150+ page iBT ebook, or our TOEFL practice test, our hundreds of blog posts about the TOEFL, including our TOEFL Listening tips and tricks, and our comprehensive TOEFL prep materials).

 However, when it comes to #1–improving your English–you might need to turn to outside materials.
 Since we love to study online, here are our favorite resources to help you improve your English for the TOEFL — both for beginners and advanced students — all online, so you can access them anywhere you have an internet connection!

 1. Language Learning Websites and Mobile Apps

 There are quite a few English language learning sites out there (just take a look in the app store!), but today I’m only going to talk about one.
 I recently tried out Mango Languages’ language-learning tools, and I think it would be an excellent tool for TOEFL students who are trying to improve their English.
 Mango offers English resources in 18 different languages — Arabic, Chinese, Korean, Portuguese, Russian, the list goes on.
 If you’re a beginner, learning English in your native language will help you build a solid foundation.